dmaharana/devops-metrics-go/WEB_API.md

     ```

 ### All Metrics
-- `GET /api/metrics` - Returns all metrics combined
+- `GET /api/metrics` - Returns all metrics combined from all sources
   - **Response**: Complete team metrics including all data

 ## Usage